-17. Magazine - Holds cartridges ready for feeding and provides a guide for positioning cartridges for stripping and chambering.
+- 17. Magazine Holds cartridges ready for feeding and provides a guide for positioning cartridges for stripping and chambering.
 The magazine provides reload capabilities for sustained firing.
-The HK 30-round steel magazine and optional 20-round steel magazine have a steel follower that will not cant during the feeding process.
-The spring is stronger and more reliable than standard magazine springs.
-The MR556A1 can be used with other high quality magazines of all capacities.

-18. Magazine Catch/Magazine Release - Holds the magazine (in place) in the magazine well and allows the operator to release the magazine and remove it from the firearm.
+The HK 10-round polymer magazine and optional 20-round magazine have a specially shaped follower that will not cant during the feeding process.
+The spring is stronger and more reliable than standard magazine springs. - 18.
+Magazine Catch/Magazine Release Holds the magazine (in place) in the magazine well and allows the operator to release the magazine and remove it from the firearm.
 The magazine catch is activated automatically when the magazine is properly inserted into the magazine well.
-The magazine catch is spring loaded and when the button is depressed, the magazine will drop free from the firearm when this control is activated.

-19. Lower Receiver - Contains the fire control system for the firearm.
+The magazine catch is spring loaded and when the button is depressed, the magazine will drop free from the firearm when this control is activated. - 19.
+Lower Receiver Contains the fire control system for the firearm.
 The lower receiver contains the hammer, trigger, disconnector, sear, magazine well, magazine catch/release, bolt catch/release, selector/safety lever, buttstock assembly with buffer and recoil spring, pistol grip and trigger guard.
-The lower receiver is made from an aluminum forging and provides a beveled magazine well to ease reloading.

-20. Pistol Grip - The pistol grip is made so it can be used by a left or right handed shooter.
+The lower receiver is made from an aluminum forging and provides a beveled magazine well to ease reloading. - 20.
+Pistol Grip The pistol grip is made so it can be used by a left or right handed shooter.
 It has a trapdoor on the bottom so extra batteries, small tools, or other accessories may be stored.
-Other AR-type pistol grips can also be installed.

-21. Rear Takedown Pin - When the rear takedown pin is depressed, it allows the upper receiver to pivot on the front pivot pin.
+Other AR-type pistol grips can also be installed. - 21.
+Rear Takedown Pin When the rear takedown pin is depressed, it allows the upper receiver to pivot on the front pivot pin.
 This pin is captive and should not be removed.
-Like the pivot pin (front takedown pin), the rear takedown pin has a locking shaft that needs to be pressed while the pins are depressed and engaged for disassembly and reassembly.

-22. Buttstock Release Lever - The buttstock release lever locks the telescopic buttstock to the tubular rear buttstock extension.
-The buttstock is adjustable in length in 6 positions.

-23. Rear (Diopter) Sight - proprietary HK sight used on many HK firearms, attaches to the MIL-STD-1913 top rail of the upper receiver.

-24. Front Sight - proprietary HK sight used on many HK firearms, attaches to the MIL-STD-1913 top rail of the Free Floating Rail System (FFRS).

-25. Front (Flip up) Sight - proprietary HK sight attaches to the gas block, folds down when not in use.
+Like the pivot pin (front takedown pin), the rear takedown pin has a locking shaft that needs to be pressed while the pins are depressed and engaged for disassembly and reassembly. - 22.
+Buttstock Release Lever The buttstock release lever locks the telescopic buttstock to the tubular rear buttstock extension.
+The buttstock is adjustable in length in 5 positions. - 23.
+Rear (Diopter) Sight proprietary HK sight used on many HK firearms, attaches to the MIL-STD-1913 top rail of the upper receiver.
+Other sights also applicable. - 24.
+Front Sight proprietary HK sight used on many HK firearms, attaches to the MIL-STD-1913 top rail of the Free Floating Rail System (FFRS).
+Other sights also applicable. - 25.
+Front (Flip up) Sight proprietary HK sight attaches to the gas block, folds down when not in use.
+Other sights also applicable.